Privacy Policy

 We’re a small start-up registered in Vienna, Austria.
 You can find our company information under our Impressum: https://lingophant.com/impressum/

-We’re currently in a sole-proprietorship business (e.U.) and therefore legally personally liable for any violations.
+We’re currently in a sole-proprietorship business (e.U.) and therefore I, Alex, am personally liable for any violations.
 We therefore handle your data with utmost care and sensitivity.
 We’ll try to write this Privacy Policy in understandable English, in case of questions, please contact our sole-proprietor under alex@lingophant.com.

-Please understand that for serving you with a language tool, we need to rely on data transfer, and certain features require the use of Third-Party Services (see below).
-We use industry-standard tools and practices to protect personal data.
-The main features include: hashing of passwords (no plaintext passwords stored), not storing IBAN or CreditCard Information directly, and not sharing your content without consent.
+Please understand that for serving you with a language tool, we need to rely on data transfers, and certain features require the use of Third-Party Services (see below).
+We use industry-standard tools and practices that protect personal data.
+The main features include: hashing of passwords (no plaintext passwords stored), not storing IBAN or CreditCard Information (using an external payment provider), and not sharing your content without consent.

 What personal data we collect and why we collect it